-Nevertheless, it would take a singular lack of awareness to miss the fact that Sullivan was centrally a press case, both as a matter of law and, perhaps more important, as a matter of fact.
-It is true that the Court's justification for bringing defamation law under the umbrella of the First Amendment places the citizen and not the press at its center.
-It proceeds from the Madisonian premise that "the Constitution created a form of government under which "The people, not the government, possess the absolute sovereignty."
-This form of government allows-indeed, requires-"uninhibited, robust, and wide-open" debate on public issues, which "may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."
+'The people, not the government, possess the absolute sovereignty," and thus allows-indeed, requires - "uninhibited, robust, and wide-open" debate on public issues, which "may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."
+34

 But the people alone cannot fulfill this function adequately.
-The Sullivan Court envisioned a key structural role for the press in investigating, reporting on, and criticizing public officials on behalf of the people.
-It saw this role as one that was built into the constitutional structure from the outset, and quoted Madison for the proposition that the press has always played a key role in "canvassing the merits and measures of public men."
+The Sullivan Court thus envisioned a key structural role for the press in investigating, reporting on, and criticizing public officials on behalf of the people.
+It saw this role as one that was built into the constitutional structure from the outset, quoting Madison for the proposition that the press has always played a key role in "canvassing the merits and measures of public men."